-Keywords: international spillovers, inflation, monetary policy, Bayesian factor model, sign-restrictions
+Keywords: international spillovers, inflation, monetary policy, Bayesian factor model, sign restrictions

-\We thank the participants at the SNB Brown Bag Seminar, the CFE conference 2015 in London, the SSES meeting 2016 in Lugano, and the EEA conference 2016 in Geneva, for useful comments and suggestions.
-The views, opinions, findings, and conclusions or recommendations expressed in this paper are strictly those of the author(s).
+^{}We thank Carlos Lenz, Ana Mitreska, Paolo Surico, an anonymous referee and the participants at the SNB Brown Bag Seminar, the CFE conference 2015 in London, the SSES meeting 2016 in Lugano, the EEA conference 2016 in Geneva, and the NBP-SNB joint seminar 2017 in Zurich for useful comments and suggestions.
+The views, opinions, findings, and conclusions or recommendations expressed in this paper are strictly those of the authors.
 They do not necessarily reflect the views of the Swiss National Bank.
 The SNB takes no responsibility for any errors or omissions in, or for the correctness of, the information contained in this paper.
+A previous version of this paper circulated under the title "Does independent monetary policy shield against international spillovers to inflation?
+An empirical study with Swiss data".

-&lt;sup>†Swiss National Bank, Economic Analysis, P.O.
+[†]Swiss National Bank, Economic Analysis, P.O.
 Box, CH-8022 Zurich, Switzerland, e-mail: gregor.baeurle@snb.ch

-&lt;sup>‡Swiss National Bank, Inflation Forecasting, P.O.
+[‡]Swiss National Bank, Inflation Forecasting, P.O.
 Box, CH-8022 Zurich, Switzerland, e-mail: matthias.gubler@snb.ch

-&lt;sup>§London Business School, London NW1 4SA, UK, e-mail: dkaenzig@london.edu
+[§]London Business School, London NW1 4SA, UK, e-mail: dkaenzig@london.edu